 Domestic helpers might be able to carry out simple acts of assistance, like helping an older family member take a shower or guiding them through simple exercises.
 However, many of them would not be equipped with the professional skills and knowledge needed to assist seniors with advanced health conditions.

-Seniors whose conditions require close monitoring may be more well-suited to living in a nursing home where staff can provide them with dedicated round-the-clock care.
+As such, seniors who require more attention and close monitoring may be more well-suited to living in a nursing home where staff can provide them with dedicated, round-the-clock care.

 Professional Respite Care Services For Your Loved One